 The main difference between the categories is that one group is identified simply as game and the other are more commonly referred to as feral or pest animals.
 They are classified this way as a hunting licence may or may not be required, depending on the species and the type of land being hunted.

-You may only hunt native game birds if you are endorsed for the Native Game Bird Management Program.
+You may only hunt native game birds if you are licensed and endorsed for the private land Native Game Bird Management Program.

-Note: The following native game bird species of quail and pigeon may not be hunted in the absence of a State-wide quota.
-Currently, there is not enough scientific information on populations of these species to provide for a hunting quota.
+Note: The following native game bird species of quail and pigeon may not be hunted as there is no State-wide quota.
+There is not enough scientific information on populations of these species to set a hunting quota, meaning native pigeon and quail must not be hunted in NSW.

 The following species, listed in Part 2 of Schedule 3 to the Act, are often identified as feral or pest animals.
 A game hunting licence is not required when hunting these animals on private land.
 However, you must hold permission to hunt from the landholder or manager and a current firearms licence (where firearms will be used) before entering lands to hunt these species.

-However, these species are considered game animals for the purpose of public land hunting by NSW Restricted Game Hunting Licence holders.
+These species are all considered game animals for the purpose of public land hunting by NSW Restricted Game Hunting Licence holders.